eclipse/mosaic.website/content/tutorials/barnim_basic/_index.md

 As mentioned above, the RSU entity acts as a `WeatherServer` and it is configured in the `rsus` section of the `mapping_config.json` file.
-As shown below, the RSU has fixed coordinates and the application `com.dcaiti.vsimrti.app.tutorials.barnim.WeatherServer` is mapped which gives `WeatherServer` functionality to the RSU.
+As shown below, the RSU has fixed coordinates and the application `org.eclipse.mosaic.app.tutorial.WeatherServerApp` is mapped which gives `WeatherServer` functionality to the RSU.

 ```json
 "rsus": [